(1) A private company (whether limited or unlimited) may be re-registered as a public company limited by shares if—

 (b) that the requirements of section 91 are met as regards its share capital;

-(c) that the requirements of section 92 are met as regards its net assets;
+(c) that the requirements of section 92 are

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.